Virginia Tech® home

 • The referred student(s) is asked to make a final statement.

-• The referrer(s) and the accused student(s) are dismissed from the hearing room.
+• The referrer(s) and the accused student(s) are dismissed from the hearing.

-• Guilt/Innocence: The panel must determine guilt or innocence before the choice of a penalty is discussed.
+• Guilt/Innocence: The panel must first determine guilt or innocence before the choice of a penalty is discussed, unless the student entered a guilty plea.
 At the conclusion of the discussion on guilt vs. innocence, the Chair asks panelists whether the student guilty of the alleged violation.
 A determination of guilt requires a majority vote by the panel.
 If a majority is not obtained, the panel is deemed to have found the student not guilty.

-• Penalty: If a guilty verdict is reached, panelists discuss the choice of penalty and motion with their recommendation.
+• Penalty: If a guilty verdict is reached or the accused student accepted responsibility, panelists discuss the choice of penalty and motion with their recommendation.
 Penalty recommendations also require a majority vote.
 Penalties are listed in Article VI: Section 1 of the GHS Constitution.

-• The panel is reminded of the strict confidentiality of the case, all confidential material is collected, and the panel is dismissed.
+• The panel is reminded of the strict confidentiality of the case and the panel is dismissed.

 • The referred is notified in writing about the verdict and his/her right to an appeal, if such is warranted.